JuliaData/DataFrames.jl/docs/src/lib/indexing.md

   An exception is when an `AbstractDataFrame` is used only as a source of broadcast assignment into an object of dimensionality higher than two.
 * If multiple `AbstractDataFrame` objects take part in broadcasting then they have to have identical column names.

+Note that if broadcasting assignment operation throws an error the target data frame may be partially changed so it is unsafe to use it afterwards (the column length correctness will be preserved).

 Broadcasting `DataFrameRow` is currently not allowed (which is consistent with `NamedTuple`).